NataliaLamberova/NataliaLamberova.github.io/_pages/cv.md

 **University of California, Los Angeles**, MS in Statistics   expected 2020

+**University of Maryland, College Park**, Graduate coursework required for PhD in Economics  2012-2014

 **Kazan Federal University, Kazan**, Ph.D. (kandidat) in Economics  2011

 **Kazan Federal University, Kazan** BA in Economics (with Honors)   2010